-Natural shelter (e.g. tree shelterbelts) is used extensively in New Zealand.
-Natural shelter is low cost but takes time to establish.
-Kiwifruit vines need the most protection when the vines are developing and if natural shelter is being grown at the same time as young kiwifruit vines, it will not provide adequate protection.
+- Natural shelter from tree shelterbelts is used extensively in New Zealand.
+Shelterbelts are relatively low cost but take considerable time to establish.
+Care should be taken to avoid tree species that harbour pests, such as Poplar.
+Cryptomeria and Casurina spp. are most used.
 Natural shelter comes with regular maintenance costs, including trimming, mulching and spraying for pests.
-It also takes up productive land area and can compete with vines for nutrients, sunlight and water.

-Artificial windbreaks can be used to increase shelter while not limiting light and still maximising productive land area.
-Artificial shelter is more expensive to install than natural shelter, but gives an immediate solution, rather than waiting for natural shelter to establish.
+It also takes up productive land area. - Artificial windbreaks can be used to increase shelter while not limiting light and still maximising productive land area.
+Artificial shelter is more expensive to install than natural shelter, but gives an immediate solution, without competing with the vines.
 While the annual maintenance costs are lower compared with natural shelter, the shelter cloth usually has a ten-year warranty, so the maintenance costs beyond ten years may be much greater than natural shelter.
+Vertical shelter is commonly 6m high, 4m above the canopy.

-Overhead shelters cover kiwifruit vines typically with hail netting on the roof and wind break cloth on the sides.
+- Under vine shelter is a lower cost option where windbreak cloth is run along a row from ground to canopy every 3-5 rows, reducing wind damage and retaining some warmth. - Overhead shelters cover kiwifruit vines with hail netting on the roof and wind break cloth on the sides.
 Overhead shelters have an expensive outlay cost, but the financial rewards can be significant.
-The benefits include:

-- eliminating the impact of a hail event provided the cloth is in good condition;

-- · a significant reduction in wind speed;

-- · elimination of wind turbulence;

-- reducing leaf wetness and vine damage minimising the spread of Psa and risk of Psa infection;

-- · and improved pest control.
+The benefits include: - eliminating the impact of a hail event provided the cloth is in good condition - a significant reduction in wind speed - elimination of wind turbulence - reducing leaf wetness and vine damage, minimising the spread of Psa and risk of Psa infection - improved pest control.